Benedict of Nursia: Influence

-The early Middle Ages have been called "the Benedictine centuries."
+The early Middle Ages have been called "the Benedictine centuries".
 In April 2008, Pope Benedict XVI discussed the influence St Benedict had on Western Europe.
-The pope said that "with his life and work St Benedict exercised a fundamental influence on the development of European civilization and culture" and helped Europe to emerge from the "dark night of history" that followed the fall of the Roman empire.
+The pope said that "with his life and work St Benedict exercised a fundamental influence on the development of European civilization and culture" and helped Europe to emerge from the "dark night of history" that followed the fall of the Roman Empire.

 Benedict contributed more than anyone else to the rise of monasticism in the West.
 His Rule was the foundational document for thousands of religious communities in the Middle Ages.
 To this day, The Rule of St. Benedict is the most common and influential Rule used by monasteries and monks, more than 1,400 years after its writing.
-Today the Benedictine family is represented by two branches: the Benedictine Federation and the Cistercians.

 A basilica was built upon the birthplace of Benedict and Scholastica in the 1400s.
 Ruins of their familial home were excavated from beneath the church and preserved.
 The earthquake of 30 October 2016 completely devastated the structure of the basilica, leaving only the front facade and altar standing.